solvemate2018/cinemaxx-frontend/README.md

 **Description of who did what**

-Mareks Lipnickis: Pages for editing a movie, Booking a ticket and displaying taken seats, Selecting theater when creating new projection
+Mareks Lipnickis: Pages for editing a movie, Booking a ticket and displaying taken seats, Selecting theater when creating new projection.
+Managing routing.

-Bartosz Kochanski: Pages for: viewing all the projections and filtering them by date, viewing all the movies as admin, creating a new movie as admin
+Bartosz Kochanski: Pages for: viewing all the projections and filtering them by date, viewing all the movies as admin, creating a new movie as admin.
+Managing routing

 Razvan Ilisei: Pages for: showing movie details from IMDB API, Admin page for picking movie to schedual projection for.

-Georgi Emilov Dimitrov: ...
+Georgi Emilov Dimitrov: The header and the footer so they can be reusable.
+Pages for: showing all theaters, selecting cinema hall and datetime to create projection.
+Managing routing.
+Security/login and sign up pages.